 - The park has a concessionaire at the Marina on the lake and they may have fishing license, supplies and equipment available.

 - Contact Wallowa Lake Marina, Inc. for store hours at wallowalakemarina.com.
-You may also reach them at 541-432-9115 during their summer season usually May 15th - September 15th.
+You may also reach them at 541-432-9115 during their summer season usually mid-May - mid-September.

 The lakes and rivers found within Oregon State Parks are open to unsupervised swimming.
 You are responsible for your own safety.
 Before you enter the water, you should judge your swimming skills against possible strong currents, cold water, underwater objects and steep drop-offs.
 Remember, that many of our natural bodies of water and man-made reservoirs are filled by snow runoff and remain cold year round.
 Please bring and wear a personal flotation device and swim with a buddy.